2012–13 Hong Kong FA Cup

-The 2012–13 Hong Kong FA Cup is the 38th season of Hong Kong FA Cup.
-It is a knockout competition for all the teams of the 2012–13 Hong Kong First Division League.
-Starting from this season, the format will change into a two-legged home-and-away ties competition.
-The winner will guarantee a place in the 2013 Hong Kong AFC Cup play-offs.
+The 2012–13 Hong Kong FA Cup was the 39th season of Hong Kong FA Cup.
+It was a knockout competition for all the teams of the 2012–13 Hong Kong First Division League.
+Starting from this season, the format changed into a two-legged home-and-away ties competition.
+The winner guaranteed a place in the 2013 Hong Kong AFC Cup play-offs.

 Calendar

 Bracket

 The following bracket doesn't show first round matches.